alexa-games/litexa/docs/reference/README.md

 ```
 ### Slot Variables

-The most common use of request variables is population of slot values in
+The most common use of request variables is population of slots in intents
+(see the [with](#with) documentation for more information on slots).
+If a
+user invokes an intent with an utterance that has one or more slots in
-intents.
-If an intent contains a slot value, Litexa will automatically populate
+it, Litexa will automatically populate the $ variable placeholder(s) with
-the $ variable defined in the handler from the skill request.
+the slot value(s) the user request was resolved to.

 ```coffeescript
 askForCatName